Wartime League: Football during a World War

-The prospect of large gatherings of crowds during the Second World War proved to be incredibly controversial.
+The prospect of large gatherings of crowds during an ongoing major war, especially in light of air raids over major cities, proved to be incredibly controversial.
 During the first season of The Football Wartime League, the British mainland had not experienced any bombings by Germany.
-Whilst public attendance was reduced, fears of Britain's safety were moderate.
-However, despite the end of the Phoney War attacks on Britain and France beginning, the games continued and increases in attendance and match fixtures were introduced during the Blitz.
+While public attendance was reduced, fears of Britain's safety were moderate.
+Despite the end of the Phoney War and the beginning of attacks on France and Britain, games continued to be played and even saw an increase in attendance and match fixtures during the Blitz.
 The government stood by its decision and claimed these games were recreation for war workers.

 Many war workers and guest players who played these games however supported the wartime league, claiming it allowed them an outlet from the war.

 Player statistics

 Total records of goals and appearances during the Wartime League have been ignored in respective career and league statistics, allowing players post-World War II to go higher than some of them in goal-scoring and appearance rankings.

 Many critics do not acknowledge the wartime league as counting for career goals and appearances.
 The original invention of the Wartime Football League stated that the matches were to be regarded as friendlies.
 Friendly matches are not included in record terms for any team or player.
 Despite leagues being established in this time, the number of Guest players, one-off appearances, resignations of teams from fixtures leading to adding up goal difference and appearances to go up the table, leads to many seeing these records as inaccurate, unfair, or unnecessary.
 Majority of fan-based arguments debate that a player who exceeds one's record through their wartime matches should nonetheless be seen as the club's highest goal scorer or appearance having been part of the team's squad even if only for a short time.

 A notable argument relates to the goal-difference between Jackie Milburn's and Alan Shearer’s Newcastle United goal-scoring records.
 When counting Jackie's wartime matches, he scored a total of 238 professional goals for Newcastle United FC.
 In May 2005, Alan Shearer finished his career at 206 goals.
 He has since been defined as the club's highest ever goal scorer.
 The wartime league's exclusion from Jackie's United record sees him taken down to 200 goals.
-It has been debated among the Newcastle United fans that Shearer should be quoted as 2nd to Milburn in this respect.
-NUFC.com acknowledges Milburn's war record of an additional 38 goals, but his family have publicly supported Shearer's status and have not debated his achievement.
+It has been debated among the Newcastle United fans that Shearer should be quoted as second to Milburn in this respect.
+The official website of NUFC acknowledged Milburn's war record of an additional 38 goals, but his family have publicly supported Shearer's status and have not debated his achievement.